-The mission of CSGSS, Center for the Study of Groups and Social Systems is to further the understanding of groups and organizations as social systems, with particular attention to unconscious and covert processes in group and organizational life, the dynamics of authority and authorization, power and other differences within and among socially diverse groups, and the negotiated use of interpretation to facilitate collaborative learning.
+The mission of CSGSS, Center for the Study of Groups and Social Systems is to further the understanding of groups and organizations as conscious and unconscious social systems through experiential learning, education, and application.

 Meet Our Board

-Rebecca Abell, PsyD, CGP is a licensed clinical psychologist at MedStar Washington Hospital Center in Washington, DC.
+Rebecca Abell, PsyD, CGP, CSGSS President, is a licensed clinical psychologist at MedStar Washington Hospital Center in Washington, DC.
 She is a certified consultant with the A.K.
-Rice Institute, is a Certified Group Psychotherapist, and also serves on the board of the Mid-Atlantic Group Psychotherapy Society.
-She is the current President-Elect for CSGSS.
+Rice Institute, member of the Washington-Baltimore Center, and also serves on the board of the Mid-Atlantic Group Psychotherapy Society.

 Glenn, CSGSS Treasurer and President-Elect, is the Senior Director of Organization and Talent Development for Equity Residential, a Real Estate Investment Trust, and has over 25 years of HR/OD experience.
 He has both a Masters and Doctorate in Leadership and Organizational Psychology from William James College in Boston.
 While studying at William James, he has taken group relations courses, attended conferences and received Whole Systems Consulting training through AKRI.
 He uses group relations as a diagnostic lens for coaching, consulting and facilitation.
 He is an avid reader, classical music and opera enthusiast, theater lover and life-long learner.
 He lives in Washington, DC